 And the food.
 Let me start off with one word: LAMB.
 Get the lamb.
-Be it the sesame-covered rack with a side of goat cheese or the six-hour braised pulled lamb on millefeuille pastry puffs, just do it.
+Be it the sesame-covered rack with a side of goat cheese or the grilled rosemary lamb chops, just do it.
 Vegetarian?
-Fine.
-Get the mushroom risotto or the pasta penne, Modavie's more popular meat-free dishes.
 The roasted beet salad with feta and mint sounds killer but I didn't try it so I can't vouch.
 By the way, if you plan on getting the rack of lamb with goat cheese or a cheese platter, consider a glass of Tawney port as a digestif.
 That port was made to follow up goat cheese, swiftly complementing and then removing any lingering dairy tartness with a lush sweetness coating the mouth as it goes down.

 Appetizers?
 Okay.
 Moot point first: onion soup au gratin.
 The cheese and bread gratin was generous.
 And quite nice.
 The problem lay in the actual soup.
 It was thin on onions, depth and flavor.
 In the spot, I speculated that it was as if the kitchen wasn't expecting as many onion soup orders that night and perhaps thinned out the broth to keep up with demand.
 Can't say if it was an isolated incident or not.
-Next: three seared scallops topped with cherry tomatoes and herbs.
-WIN.
-The plating was lovely, the kitchen obviously knows the exact moment to take those finicky bivalves off the fire and the balsamic reduction paired with tomato sauce and pureed peas brought it all together.
-Beautiful.
-And the fried calamari was perfect.
+Next: The fried calamari was perfect.
 It's a tricky dish to get right.
 Even when you manage to fry the calamari just right -30 seconds too short and it's a recipe for food poisoning, one minute too long and you might as well dine on a rubber boot- eating more than a few pieces can cloy the system, especially when most places that serve them side up the over-oiled seafood with a thick, mayo-based sauce.
 Modavie cuts through that awful heaviness.
 Its fried calamari tastes light, isn't covered in grease, and it comes with two sauces, one a tart marinara and the other mayo-based but acidified.
 The mayo's typical heaviness is cut with a dose of vinegar that lightens the whole dish.
 Absolute ace strategy.
 It's also a big enough appetizer to share.

 Desserts?
 All housemade.
 I tried the tiramisu and apple pie.
 Both great.